counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Experience and Training

 Kieran has had a deep personal interest in the fields of psychoanalysis and psychotherapy for many years.
-He works with clients dealing with a wide range of issues and challenges, including depression, anxiety, phobias, intrusive thoughts, bereavement, and questions relating to major life decisions.
+He works with clients dealing with a wide range of issues and challenges.
 He provides a space in which one can speak completely freely, and begin a rewarding journey of self-discovery and healing.

 He has had clinical experience in a variety of settings, including HSE mental health services, a centre for people in recovery from addiction, the probation service, and a small number of psychotherapy clinics.